r0zetta/reinforcement_learning/README.md

 - multiply is a really simple experiment that attempts to learn the times tables by guessing answers

-keras_HER is a keras implementation of Hindsight Experience Replay (since I couldn't find one when I looked) pytorch_test_GRU is a scratch jupyter notebook I have been using to play with pytorch and creating random neural net architectures.
+keras_HER is a keras implementation of Hindsight Experience Replay (since I couldn't find one when I looked)

+pytorch_test_GRU is a scratch jupyter notebook I have been using to play with pytorch and creating various neural net architectures.

 pytorch_question_answer implements a game that presents the player with a series of statements and a question, that can be answered by reading the statements.
 I am fully aware that there are neural reasoning architectures for solving these types of games, but out of curiosity, I've been looking at whether a more generic reinforcement learning approach might just magically work for this type of problem.
 This approach only seems to get about 20% of the answers right.